tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Policy to limit the specific topology elements that belong to the NRP.
-For example, a topology filtering policy can leverage Resource Affinities as defined in {{?RFC2702}} to include or exclude certain links that the NRP is instantiated on in supports of the Slice-Flow Aggregate.
+For example, a topology filtering policy can leverage Resource Affinities as defined in {{?RFC2702}} to include or exclude certain links that the NRP is instantiated on in support of the Slice-Flow Aggregate.

 The NRP Policy may also include a reference to a